memfis19/Annca/README.md

 ## How to add to your project?
 ```
-compile 'io.github.memfis19:annca:0.2.0'
+compile 'io.github.memfis19:annca:0.2.1'
 ```
 ## Know issue
-Library has not release yet, so it contains some issues:<br/>
+Library has not release yet, so it contains some issues.
--Quality settings do not switch to accroding media action dynamically<br/>
--Some settings for AnncaConfiguration are still missing<br/>
--5 minutes minimum video duration for video auto quality hardcoded, shortly will be avaliable to configure.<br/>

-Will be fixed shortly.

 # [LICENSE](/LICENSE.md)